Cigilak/Analytics-with-Python/README.md

 # Analytics-with-Python

-The main moitive behind the use of such library is to use different libraries for data analytics.
+The main motive behind the use of such repository is to use different libraries for data analytics.
 I would also use the same to write python codes which would integrate certain silos like google sheets and postgres database etc.